nicc777/k8s-kafka-experiment/experiments/README.md

 * tekton-iac.example-tld - Will route calls to the Tekton pipeline for provisioning Infrastructure
 * tekton-app.example.tld - Will route calls to the Tekton pipeline for application management

+Finally, ensure any additional firewall rules that may need to be open is also opened.

 ## ArgoCD